Steven-Grevera/ENC4265/manual.md

 # Apparitions (Enemies)
 ![image](https://github.com/user-attachments/assets/a44ed994-d096-4678-abd4-6ca2a8ade344)
+*Figure 167: Image of a Shion crying in the darkness.
+Image Taken By: Steven Grevera*

 Apparitions are wandering enemies that will usually proceed to extinguish a life should the player be caught by them regardless of health value..
 All Apparitions behave differently and have unique characteristics.
 Some are even unique to specific corridors themselves or specific difficulties of those corridors.